 Because plastic is such a persistent material, the ecological, economic and eco-toxicological effects of plastic pollution are all long-term.
 These include:

 In recent years, the amount of attention focused on very small plastic particles has increased dramatically, but little is yet known about their long-term effects on the environment.
-The microplastics The Ocean Cleanup is focused on preventing is the so called secondary microplastics, i.e. plastic fragments resulting from breakdown of larger plastic debris at land and sea.
-For more information on plastic pollution, please see Chapter 1.3 of our feasibility report.
+The microplastics The Ocean Cleanup is focused on preventing is the so-called secondary microplastics, i.e. plastic fragments resulting from the breakdown of larger plastic debris at land and sea.

 Since the accumulation zones are located outside of national territories, no single party is seen as responsible for the cleanup of the plastic pollution.
 Hence, intergovernmental bodies or independent private initiatives are the only entities likely willing to tackle this problem.